Ransomware: what is it and how to get rid of it?

 Vaccinate your PC

-Before any infection you can "vaccinate" your PC with CryptoPrevent, but if it is already too late, disconnect your computer from the Internet, even if it means unplugging the box.
-You can try a disinfection with your antivirus or Malwarebytes.
+Before any infection you can “vaccinate” your PC with CryptoPrevent, but if it is already too late, disconnect your computer from the Internet, even if it means unplugging the box.
+You can try disinfection with your antivirus or MalwareBytes.

 Know the extent of the damage

-To know the extent of the damage, you can use CryptoLocker ScanTool which will tell you which files have been encrypted.
-If you're infected, you don't have a backup and all hope seems lost, don't pay the evil hackers!
+To find out the extent of the damage, you can use CryptoLocker ScanTool which will tell you which files have been encrypted.
+If you are infected, have no backup and all hope seems lost, don't pay the bad hackers!

-Victims have reported that even after timely payment, the decryption key sent by the hackers did not work!
+Victims reported that even after timely payment, the decryption key sent by hackers did not work!

 Identify the type of ransomware

 Do a research on the Internet because with a little luck your ransomware is not very sophisticated: some actually work with the same encryption key for all victims.
 You could therefore recover your data with the key of a victim who has already paid!
-The site Ransomware Decryptor contains private keys seized during police raids on hackers ... why not give it a try?
+The site Ransomware Decryptor contains private keys seized during police raids on pirates...Why not try?

 kaspersky-ransomware-decryptor